bababa100/TicTacGame/README.md

 # TicTacGame
 Tic-Tac-Toe Game made with Html, CSS, Javascript.
 <h2> Purpose</h2>
+Be creative and work through some programming challenges building a familiar game.
 TicTacToe game is a challenge to match 3 of the same letters in 3 consecutive boxes.
 Two players move one at a time.
 One player uses the "X" char and the other player uses "O" char.
 The game is over when a player has thier char in three consecutive squares.
 <h1> MVP </h1>
 <ul>
   <li>